-Bitget Wallet Launches $20M Telegram Mini-App Support Program With Foresight Ventures
+Bitget Wallet Launches $20M Telegram Mini-App Support Program with Foresight Ventures

-VICTORIA, Seychelles, Nov.
-13, 2024 (GLOBE NEWSWIRE) -- Bitget Wallet , a leading non-custodial Web3 wallet, has launched the Telegram Mini-App Support Program in collaboration with Bitget and Foresight Ventures.
+(MENAFN- B2Press Online PR Service) Victoria, Seychelles — Bitget Wallet, a leading non-custodial Web3 wallet, has launched the Telegram Mini-App Support Program in collaboration with Bitget and Foresight Ventures.
 This program aims to support the development of innovative projects that enhance Telegram's mini-app ecosystem, creating new opportunities for developers and projects within the thriving digital space.
 This initiative comes with a $20M fund and aims to foster the growth of the Telegram platform while offering valuable support to developers.

 The program will focus on three key areas: user onboarding and educational tools, which simplify entry for new users through intuitive UI/UX and educational resources; financial and security infrastructure, supporting the development of decentralized exchanges (DEX), NFT trading, and secure asset management features to enhance Telegram's crypto utility; and mini-app ecosystem expansion, promoting the development of gaming, social, entertainment, and other interactive applications.
 Projects that drive user adoption, active usage, and secure asset storage are encouraged, helping Telegram grow its ecosystem while fostering long-term user engagement.